KlanxMc/Intercom-WHMCS/README.md

 # Intercom-WHMCS Script
-Intercom Intagration Script to WHMCS.
+Intercom Integration Script to WHMCS (Unofficial)
-###### This script allows WHMCS users to connect there whmcs installation to Intercom!
-Once installed, everything will run automaticly.
-There is a simple install as well!
+###### This script allows WHMCS users to connect their whmcs installation to Intercom seamlessly!
+Once installed, all customer data, information, and IP will be synchronized between Intercom & WHMCS.
+To also prevent spam/abuse, this script also tracks leads IP information.
+Additionally, there is a simple installation as well!

+###### Notice: This code does not have any exploits nor does it share your information with anyone.
+Feel free to check the code out as it has no abusive features what so ever.
+The only job it does is connects to your whmcs database to sync data.
 ---
 Installation Steps

-1) Download the Intercom.php File.
+1) Download the Intercom.php file from our Github Repository.
-2) Login to your cPanel FTP.
+2) Login to your Webhost's FTP.
+If you're using cPanel login and navigate to the File Manager.
 3) Open this file under your WHMCS Installation. /home/(yourcpanelusername)/(yourwhmcsdomain)/templates/(yourcurrentwhmcstemplete)/header.tpl
-4) On **Line 17 Under {$headeroutput}** paste the following code in.
+4) On **Line 17 Under {$headeroutput}** paste the following code in written below.
+5) Next time a user logs in or appears.
+Your system will be tracking their information!

 >{php}require('chat.php');{/php}
   ><script>